dotnet/docs/docs/core/compatibility/networking/9.0/query-redaction-events.md

 Otherwise, no action is required, and the default behavior will help enhance the privacy aspects of your application.

 > [!NOTE]
 > This switch also disables query string redaction in the default `IHttpClientFactory` logs.
-For more information, see [Uri query redaction in IHttpClientFactory logs](query-redaction-logs.md).
+For more information, see [URI query redaction in IHttpClientFactory logs](query-redaction-logs.md).

 ## Affected APIs